codypearce/react-native-infinity/README.md

-# CLI

 ## Installation

-You can install the project globally, but the preferred method is to simply use the`npx` without installing anything.
+You can install the project globally or use `npx`:

 Install globally
 ```